fullstackhero/docs/content/dotnet-webapi-boilerplate/fundamentals/cors.md

 FullStackHero Web API has support for providing to several clients, all of the configurations related this feature can be found under `src/Host/Configurations/cors.json`.

-We present two scenarios that demonstrate how Cross-Origin requests by clients:
+We present two scenarios that demonstrate how Cross-Origin requests by clients can be served:
 ```
 {
   "CorsSettings": {